syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/05.lbaas/docs.en.md

 * Health Monitor for LB pool members (upstream instances)
 * a server group with dynamic number of servers
 * every upstream node installs Apache2 and PHP7.0 FPM via HEAT
-* "Anyapp" as simple PHP application
+* "AnyApp" as simple PHP application

 ### Step one: Create the stack